tluu19/ebates/README.md

 ## Testing

 This JSON had a lot of data.
 The first test I did was figuring out how many pages are there so I know what I'm dealing with.
 It took awhile to run all 1000 pages.
-In order to test it, the data was separated into a small part.
+In order to test my code, the data was separated into a smaller part.
 Only the first 10 pages were tested in the beginning.
 After the first 10 pages were tested out and passed and the program was completed, I tested the whole file with all the pages a few times in different browsers.

 ## Results